-This weekend as I worked on crocheting the cookies needed for my 2013 North Carolina State Fair project, Cookieghan 2.0, I found myself thinking of projects past and how each one of them has, in some way contributed to the project I am currently working on.
+This weekend as I worked on crocheting the cookies needed for my 2013 North Carolina State Fair project, Cookieghan 2.0, I found myself thinking of the projects from state fairs past and how each of them has, in some way, contributed to the project I am currently working on.

 From this, I learned something about the value of adding texture.

 The year before that, I started out with a center square that was reminiscent of the central motif of a log cabin quilt:

 As the afghan was displayed with the wrong side showing, I learned to explicitly tell the volunteers at the state fair which was the front and which was the back of the project.

 In 2010, I at long last made a crochet rendition of a Hilbert curve:

 While I did, at times, find the amount of neutral “color” overwhelming, I learned that off-white was not as lethal as I had imagined, and it did give the project a certain verve that is difficult to duplicate when one limits oneself to vibrant colors.